Overview ContextBolt SEO guide

 First session

 Not sure it connected?
 Ask what SEO tools do you have?
 If it lists keyword and SERP tools, you are good.
-Then try one of these.
+Watch it run below, then point it at your own site.

 In your workflow